LucasKauz/todo-app-vue-ts/README.md

 # Todo App with Vue and TS

-PawaTask is a task manager that uses you localStorage capabilites to power a task list
+PawaTask is a task manager that uses your localStorage capabilites to power a task list

 See the demo at https://pawatask.now.sh/